Afshin-A/Obsidian/CS/Cores vs Threads.md

  In C#, a task is an async operation.
 It is a _promise of a future result_.

 Asynchronous just means that the current block is

-I see.
-Although I'm disappointed, I'm thankful to have had the opportunity to speak with you and learn about your company.
-I'd love to keep in touch and connect with you professionally on Linked In.
-If there are any openings in the future, I would love to interview again and visit the company site